-Installing supplemental RGB lighting for "show" can be very dangerous, confusing and distracting to other boaters, and may be illegal.
-Use caution when changing RGB light color, as some light colors may not be compliant with certain local ordinances.
-The operator is responsible for complying with local laws and must be familiar with local marine lighting regulations before use, even with certain factory-installed lighting.
-Blue lighting is typically reserved for law enforcement use only.
+The arrival of inexpensive LED lights and red/green/blue (RGB) controllers suitable for "show" use has become extremely popular with boaters.
+Installing supplemental lighting for "show" can be very dangerous, confusing and distracting to other boaters, and may be illegal.
+The operator is responsible for complying with local laws and must be familiar with local marine lighting regulations that are constantly evolving before use.
+Keep these points in mind for show lighting: